christophwaibel/EnergyHubs/CplexEnergyHubs/AdamMSc2020/README.md

 This program runs energyhubs for 1 or more samples (building or district).
 If a sample represents a district, loads need to be aggregated and a simplified district heating network with heat exchanger per building is added (no losses, no flowrate, nothing, just network length cost and heat exchanger costs).

 ## How to use
-Run the `.exe`, give path to the inputs, wait.
-Results are written into `<input-path>\results\`, 5 result files for each input pair.
-Why 5?
-Because 5 &varepsilon;-cuts.
+Execute the `AdamMSc2020.exe` program and follow the instructions on the console:
+- Enter the path to the inputs folder
+- The program identifies all valid samples (see below in section **Inputs** for their format).
+Enter an integer number smaller or equals to that number.
+- The program will now generate Energyhubs for each sample.
+It should take around 5 seconds per sample on an i7-8700K and 32GB RAM.
+The console will inform you on the iterations, i.e. how many Energyhubs still need to be run.
+- The results are written into `<inputs-folder-path>\results\`, with 5 result files for each sample.
+Each of the 5 result files correspond to one &varepsilon;-cut, with &varepsilon=0; being the carbon minimal solution and &varepsilon=5; the cost minimal solution.

 ### Inputs
 Per sample, the program needs a csv file pair: